craftcms/docs/docs/cloud/deployment.md

 **On Push** is a great option for teams with a well-defined Git flow that ensures only production-ready changes are committed or merged into the selected branch.

+## Process

-## 1. Build Step
+### 1. Build Step

-The first thing Cloud does is assemble PHP and Node dependencies, and package them into a new function.
+The first thing Cloud does is assemble PHP and Node.js dependencies, and package them into a new function.
 This process is described in greater detail in our [Build Process and Artifacts](builds.md) article.

-If your project uses Node (or has unique PHP requirements), we strongly recommend familiarizing yourself with this stage of the deployment!
+If your project uses Node.js (or has unique PHP requirements), we strongly recommend familiarizing yourself with this stage of the deployment!

-## 2. Migrations
+### 2. Migrations

 On your new function, Cloud executes `php craft cloud/up` (a special version of `php craft up`), which applies project config changes and database migrations, and publishes all asset bundles.
 This must complete successfully for the deployment to continue—if a migration fails, the last-deployed version of your project will continue to serve requests.

 A record of this command (and its output) is added to the **Commands** section in that environment.

-## 3. Deployment
+### 3. Deployment

 When Cloud determines that the previous two steps have run without issue, it will begin serving requests from the newly-built functions.